OISF/suricata/doc/userguide/rules/header-keywords.rst

 ^^^

 The tos keyword can match on specific decimal values of the IP header TOS field.
-The tos keyword can be have a value from 0 - 255.
+The tos keyword can have a value from 0 - 255.
 This field of the IP header has been updated by `rfc2474 <https://tools.ietf.org/html/rfc2474>`_ to include functionality for
 `Differentiated services <https://en.wikipedia.org/wiki/Differentiated_services>`_.